shader-slang/shader-slang.github.io/docs/reflection-api.md

 A more popular approach is to allow platform compilers to process code, eliminate unused parameters, and automatically assign bindings.

-Since unused shader parameters will be eliminated, each shader can be optimized without paying the cost for the unused ones.
-However, the binding information will vary arbitrarily across the variants of the same shader source, and it prevents the buffers and descriptor sets from being reused, because even if their source code was the same, the binding information will not match due to the variants.
+Since unused shader parameters will be eliminated, each shader can be optimized without paying the cost of the unused ones.
+However, the binding information will vary arbitrarily across the variants of the same shader source, and this prevents the buffers and descriptor sets from being reused, because even if their source code was the same, the binding information will not match due to the variants.
 This lowers the efficiency and portability of the application.

 Developers don't need to maintain the binding information or any platform-specific annotation rules, because the platform compilers will assign bindings automatically.
 However, it requires using per-target reflection APIs to query where parameters ended up, and the per-target reflection APIs may require developers to understand legalization rules for parameters.

-## How Slang addresses Shader Parameter Binding problem
+## How Slang Addresses the Shader Parameter Binding Problem

 Slang approaches the parameter binding problem differently.
-The binding indices are relative to the beginning of its nesting `struct`, and they are stored as "offset" for the given `struct` types.
-When the actual binding happens at runtime, the application will add up the offset of each parameter with the offset of its nesting `struct`.
+The binding indices are relative to the beginning of their nesting `struct`, and they are stored as "offset" for the given `struct` types.
+When the actual binding happens at runtime, the application will add the offset of each parameter to the offset of its nesting `struct`.

-### Type based binding
+### Type-Based Binding

-In Slang, the layout of types matter more than the bindings for individual parameter.
-The offset information to each parameter is relative to the nesting `struct` and the information is self-contained in the type consistently across programs or shader variants.
+In Slang, the layout of types matters more than the bindings for individual parameters.
+The offset information to each parameter is relative to the nesting `struct`, and the information is self-contained in the type, consistently across programs or shader variants.

-Slang propses the following workflow:
+Slang proposes the following workflow:

 - Define Slang `struct` types without explicit binding annotations.
- - Query reflection information about the types with Reflection API.
+- Query reflection information about the types with the Reflection API.
- - Define methods on your host code that update the corresponding parameters
+- Define methods in your host code that update the corresponding parameters.

-Defining Slang `struct` in this context is more like defining a module, subsystem or feature that encapsulates its resources for one purpose.
+Defining Slang `struct`s in this context is more like defining a module, subsystem, or feature that encapsulates its resources for one purpose.
 You define `struct` types on both the host side and the shader side.
-The host side types will mirror the types on the shader side and they will be used to fill in those parameters at runtime.
+The host-side types will mirror the types on the shader side, and they will be used to fill in those parameters at runtime.

-When querying, the offset values for fields in `struct` can be queried with Slang Reflection API.
-The offset values for each member is relative to the starting point of its nesting `struct`.
-The values are not changed even when there are unused parameters within the `struct`, which provides the consistent offset information regardless the shader variants and across the different parts of the whole application.
+When querying, the offset values for fields in a `struct` can be queried with the Slang Reflection API.
+The offset values for each member are relative to the starting point of its nesting `struct`.
+The values do not change even when there are unused parameters within the `struct`, which provides consistent offset information regardless of the shader variants and across the different parts of the whole application.

-When defining the host side method that updates the shader parameters, you can calculate the "binding indices" for the native platform API by adding the "starting offset" of the given `struct` and the offset value for each member variable.
+When defining the host-side method that updates the shader parameters, you can calculate the "binding indices" for the native platform API by adding the "starting offset" of the given `struct` and the offset value for each member variable.
 When a `struct` nests another `struct`, you need to recursively add up the offset of the nesting `struct`.

 ### Evaluating Type-Based Binding

-Assuming that all shader parameters of your program are bundled into one big struct, there are several advantages to this approach.
+Assuming that all shader parameters of your program are bundled into one big `struct`, there are several advantages to this approach.

 Firstly, there is no need for explicit binding annotations whatsoever.
-This means there is no global resource allocation problem and you just declare what you use.
+This means there is no global resource allocation problem, and you just declare what you use.
 Additionally, there is no need to tweak annotations when compiling for different platforms.

 Secondly, arbitrary module composition is possible.
-This approach is even more flexible than the post-compilation reflection option, because it allows you to include multiple instances of a given feature or component.
+This approach is even more flexible than the post-compilation reflection option because it allows you to include multiple instances of a given feature or component.

 Thirdly, the offsets of parameters within a `struct` do not change across programs and variants.
-This consistency enables you to allocate and re-use buffers, descriptor sets, and other resources within and potentially across frames.
+This consistency enables you to allocate and reuse buffers, descriptor sets, and other resources within and potentially across frames.

 However, the downside of this approach is that you pay for the unused parameters.
-This can be easily addressed by spliting the monolitic `struct` into sub-modules like `MaterialSystem` or `LightingSystem`.
+This can be easily addressed by splitting the monolithic `struct` into sub-modules like `MaterialSystem` or `LightingSystem`.
 Each module should own the relevant parameters explicitly so that when a certain module is unused, you don't pay for a bunch of unused parameters.
 This also helps to keep things cleaner, as the parameters are organized more coherently.

-## How Slang Reflects "Resource type"
+## How Slang Reflects "Resource Type"

-Different platforms have their own way to handle the resource types.
-For example, HLSL uses `t` registers for textures whereas Vulkan goes with binding index and set regardless of their resource types.
+Different platforms have their own way to handle resource types.
+For example, HLSL uses `t` registers for textures, whereas Vulkan goes with binding index and set regardless of their resource types.

-In order to provide portability across multiple platforms, Slang reflectss the concept of "resource type" and call it "ParameterCategory", or "Category" for short.
-In other context, it is also called `LayoutResourceKind`, which is more descriptive.
-This abstraction requires developers to understand some of Slang unique concepts.
+In order to provide portability across multiple platforms, Slang reflects the concept of "resource type" and calls it "ParameterCategory", or "Category" for short.
+In other contexts, it is also called `LayoutResourceKind`, which is more descriptive.
+This abstraction requires developers to understand some of Slang's unique concepts.

-This section will start from simple examples of how Slang Reflection API works, and some of key concepts will be explained along the way.
+This section will start with simple examples of how the Slang Reflection API works, and some of the key concepts will be explained along the way.

-### Simple Cases by Examples
+### Simple Cases by Example

-To start with a simple example, consider the following simple shader parameters:
+To start with a simple example, consider the following shader parameters:

 ```hlsl
 Texture2D myTexture;